matt-degraffenreid/agent-assist-integrations/aa-integration-backend/readme.md

 ## Cloud Pub/Sub Interceptor

 The interceptor is dedicated to receiving messages posted by Cloud Pub/Sub topics.
-It expects suggestions for human agents, new messages and conversation lifecycle events posted to three separate request URLs.
+It expects suggestions for human agents, new messages, new recognition result notifications and conversation lifecycle events posted to four separate request URLs.

 `POST /human-agent-assistant-event`